hamidb80/bale/readme.md

 ## Features
 + ***fast***: no mapping or intermidiate representation, just stores `JsonNode`s as `distinct` ones.
 + ***safe***: compile time checks & Auto-completes!!
 + ***extensible***: the docs updated or I missed some APIs/fields?
-No problem! just add your own function becuase it's all `JsonNode`s and functions! it's just one file man.
+No problem! just add your own function becuase it's all `JsonNode`s and functions!

 ## How to Use
-see `./tests/test1.nim` at the moments
+see `tests/test1.nim` at the moments

+## Docs
+Docs?
+Really?
+Just take a look at `src/bale.nim`!
+It's just one man!